-Many may have the impression that woolen clothing is difficult to wash.
-But it doesn’t need to be at all.
-As long as you know the most important laundry tips, you can easily and quickly clean your woolen clothing – without risk of it shrinking.
+Many believe that woollen clothing is difficult to wash, but it doesn’t need to be.
+As long as you know the most important tips for washing your wool, you can do it easily and quickly, without risking shrinking it.

-Are you nervous every time you wash wool, and do you live in fear of the day when your favorite sweater suddenly shrinks to a miniature size?
-Or do you avoid wool completely, because you have an idea that it is hard and time-consuming to wash?
+Do you get nervous every time you wash wool?
+Do you live in fear of the day your favourite wool sweater shrinks to a miniature size?
+Or, do you avoid wool completely because you think it’s hard and time-consuming to wash?

-There is absolutely no reason for that, because wool is nowhere near as hard to deal with as many think.
+There is no need to worry, because wool is not as hard to wash as people may think.

 With these five pieces of advice, you can easily and safely wash your woolen clothing – without it shrinking, fading, or getting damaged.

-1. WASH BY HAND OR ON WOOL SETTING AT LOW TEMPERATURE
+1. HAND WASH OR MACHINE WASH ON A LOW TEMPERATURE WOOL SETTING

-The majority of the woolen clothing manufactured today, can easily handle going through the washing machine.
-It is important, however, that you use a special wool setting that washes the clothing gently at low temperature.
-If you buy woolen clothing from DILLING, we recommend that you wash the clothing at 30 degrees on wool setting.
-Of course, you can also wash your woolen clothing by hand, if you prefer.
-Just as with machine washing, it is here important that the water not be too warm.
-Furthermore, it is important that you wash and rinse the clothing at the same temperature.
-This is because wool cannot tolerate significant temperature fluctuations – otherwise it will shrink.
+The majority of woollen clothing manufactured today can easily handle going through the washing machine, however, it is important to use a special wool setting that washes the clothes gently at a low temperature.
+If you buy DILLING’s woollen clothing, we recommend washing it at 30 degrees on a wool setting, but you can of course also wash it by hand.
+Similarly, to machine washing, it is important for the water not to be too warm.
+You should wash and rinse the clothing at the same temperature as wool cannot tolerate significant temperature fluctuations without shrinking.

 2. USE WOOL DETERGENT

-Whether washing by hand or in the machine, you should use a detergent that is particularly intended for wool.
-This is because regular detergent contains enzymes that damage the wool.
-Wool detergent, on the other hand, is gentle and extends the life of the wool.
-For instance, you can purchase wool detergent
+Whether hand or machine washing, you should always use detergent specifically for wool.
+This is because standard detergent contains enzymes that will damage wool, whereas wool detergent is gentle and extends the life of the wool.
+You can purchase DILLING’s own wool detergent

-at DILLING.
-The detergent is free of perfumes and Nordic Swan-labeled, and suitable for both hand and machine wash.
-It is gentle on both the color and fibers of the woolen garments, thereby helping the clothing keep its original color and shape.
+which is free from perfumes and labelled with the Nordic Swan, and suitable for both hand and machine washing.
+It is kind to the colour and fibres of the wool, helping prevent it from fading or losing its shape.

-When you need to dry your woolen clothing, you can hang it up or place it on a drying rack.
-Although you may be tempted to wring all the water from the clothing first, but don’t do it.
-This is because it wears out the wool unnecessarily and stresses any seams.
+When drying your woollen clothing, you can hang it on a washing line or drying rack.
+Whilst it may be tempting to wring all the water out first, don’t do this as it will wear the wool out unnecessarily and stress the seams.

 5. LET THE WOOL CLEAN ITSELF

-Wool actually has the great property of being self-cleaning.
-Furthermore, it is difficult for grease and dirt to stick to the wool fibers.
-Therefore, you do not need to wash your woolen clothing very often.
-If your woolen clothing starts to smell bad, try to hang it outside, so it is aired out thoroughly – that is often enough.
+Wool has the fantastic ability of being able to clean itself.
+It is also difficult for grease and dirt to stick to the wool fibres; therefore, you don’t need to wash woollen items very often.
+If your wool clothing does start to smell bad, hang it outside so it is aired thoroughly.
+This is often enough.